Frequently Asked Questions

-We are casting a wide net for technologies that we consider.
-We are looking for the most innovative approaches to large science questions that impact energy and or advanced manufacturing.
-If your technology can be tied to either of those topics, and you believe that the resources at Oak Ridge National Lab will help advance the technology, we encourage you to apply.
+We are casting a wide net for technologies to be considered.
+We are looking for the most innovative approaches to large science questions that impact energy, advanced manufacturing and/or shared integrated grid.
+If your technology can be tied to one or more of those topics and/or you believe that the resources at ORNL will help advance the technology, we encourage you to apply.

 Yes.
 While you apply to the program and are supported as an individual, having already established a company is common.